dart-lang/site-www/src/content/guides/packages.md

 published package version differs from the hash in the `pubspec.lock` file, `pub` will warn you and update the lockfile to reflect the published version:

-For example if we manually change a hash in `pubspec.lock`:
+For example, if you manually change the hash of `retry` in `pubspec.lock`:

 ```console
 $ dart pub get